Grand River Pedestrian Bridge

 The bridge’s foundations will be behind the existing floodwalls and will use the existing pier in the river.
 Pre-engineered, the bridge will be installed in two sections from the shore and will be 102 metres in length.

-Our design of the Grand River Pedestrian Bridge both respect the history of Galt and yearn for the future of the city.
+The design of the Grand River Pedestrian Bridge both respect the history of Galt and yearn for the future of the city.
 The proposal carefully makes use of material and lighting to create a new bridge that lightly touches over the Grand River.
-Through the use of weathered steel, the bridge pays homage to the railway that once ran across Galt at the height of the mill industry.